 Cycling Jackets |

 Cycling Jackets - What To Wear When Riding Your BikeUnless you're lucky enough to live in an area with year-round sunshine, you're going to need clothes to keep you warm and dry when riding your bike.
 Clothing is of course not just about keeping warm - if you're actually going somewhere on your bike, you'll want to wear something that you aren't embarrassed about wearing once you get to your destination.
 In terms of clothing to wear when cycling, your jacket is one of the most important items.
 It serves to keep you warm and dry, and may also include reflective markings, which are an important safety measure as they make you more easily visible, especially in bad weather conditions or at night, to other road users.
 On the whole, if you can, it's best to get a jacket that is specifically designed to cycling - you won't regret it.
 If you choose a jacket that has been specifically designed for cycling, you'll notice some unusual things about it as compared to "normal" jackets.
 One of the main features of cycling jackets is they are generally longer at the back so that they cover your kidneys from the wind, and your bottom from road spray - the latter being something that you'll sure appreciate if you ride a road bike without mudguards.
 You'll also notice that cycling jackets are generally shorter at the front (to facilitate movement of your legs), but have long sleeves (so that your wrists are covered when reaching forward to the handlebars).
 Cycle jackets are generally designed to be draught-proof, and most feature toggles so that you can adjust the balance between ventilation and warmth depending on the weather and your personal preferences.
 Of course, draught-proofing is very important, as whenever you cycle you're moving through air, and so can get cold very quickly.
 Another thing to think about is the features of the jacket and how they tie into your convienence.
 For example, it's great to have pockets, but pockets at the front weigh you down, and can even create a big draughty inside your jacket when riding - for this reason pockets at the back may be preferable.
 Likewise little extras like extra zips and optional hoods may seem like a good idea, but they also made your jacket a lot more bulky and a lot more awkward to deal with on those days when you're not too sure what the weather will be like.
 Fabric should also play a part in your choice of fabric.
 Ideally you want something breathable so that you never get too hot and sweaty.
 Additionally, you will need to choose between a water-proof fabric (such as Gore-Tex which can keep you dry for a full day) or water-resistant (which will keep you dry for about 20 minutes in heavy rain or 40 minutes in a shower).
 If all other things are equally betwen two jackets, you'd probably simply choose water-proof, but given that they're not, and that a water-resistant jacket may be cheaper, less bulky, better styled, etc., the choice is more difficult.
 One thing to bear in mind is that most commutes are 20 minutes or less, so water-resistant may in fact be perfectly adequate.
 The final (but by no means least important) matter to consider is safety.
 As already mentioned, anything that makes you more visible to other road users, especially car drivers, is a big advantage - especially if cycling on dark days or after sunset.
 Additionally, it's better not to get a jacket with a hood, but wear a cycling helmet instead - a helmet will protect your head, and also not restrict your vision in the way that hoods can.
-Here are some cycling jackets: See Also: Disclosure: Products details and descriptions provided by Amazon.com.
-Our company may receive a payment if you purchase products from them after following a link from this website.
+Here are some cycling jackets: See Also: |

 |

 Disclaimer: This website and its content, is intended for general information only.
 Information on this site is the personal opinions of the authors only, and has NOT been reviewed or vetted by a doctor or other medical professional or nutritionist or fitness instructor, etc. Please be sure to consult with your doctor before changing your exercise regimen or diet, if you need health or medical advice, or if you seek prevention, diagnosis or treatment of any medical condition, illness or disease, or advice on any such matter.
-Copyright © 2006-2010, Answers 2000 Limited CERTAIN CONTENT THAT APPEARS ON THIS SITE COMES FROM AMAZON SERVICES LLC.
+Copyright © 2006-2025, Answers 2000 Limited CERTAIN CONTENT THAT APPEARS ON THIS SITE COMES FROM AMAZON SERVICES LLC.
 THIS CONTENT IS PROVIDED 'AS IS' AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.
+CERTAIN CONTENT THAT APPEARS ON THIS SITE,COMES FROM AMAZON EU S.à r.l.
+THIS CONTENT IS PROVIDED 'AS IS' AND IS SUBJECT TO CHANGE OR REMOVAL AT ANY TIME.
 Disclosure: Our company's websites' content (including this website's content) includes advertisements for our own company's websites, products, and services, and for other organization's websites, products, and services.
 In the case of links to other organization's websites, our company may receive a payment, (1) if you purchase products or services, or (2) if you sign-up for third party offers, after following links from this website.
 Unless specifically otherwise stated, information about other organization's products and services, is based on information provided by that organization, the product/service vendor, and/or publicly available information - and should not be taken to mean that we have used the product/service in question.
 Additionally, our company's websites contain some adverts which we are paid to display, but whose content is not selected by us, such as Google AdSense ads.
-For more detailed information, please see Advertising/Endorsements Disclosures Privacy Terms of Use Advertising/Endorsements Disclosures In Association With Amazon.com In Assocation With AllPosters.com All trademarks are property of their respective owners.
+For more detailed information, please see Advertising/Endorsements Disclosures Our sites use cookies, some of which may already be set on your computer.
+Use of our site constitutes consent for this.
+For details, please see Privacy.
+Click privacy for information about our company's privacy, data collection and data retention policies, and your rights.
+Contact Us Privacy Terms of Use Advertising/Endorsements Disclosures In Association With Amazon.com Answers 2000 Limited is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+In Association With Amazon.co.uk Answers 2000 Limited is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk.
+As an Amazon Associate, our company earns from qualifying purchases.
+Amazon, the Amazon logo, Endless, and the Endless logo are trademarks of Amazon.com, Inc. or its affiliates.
+All trademarks are property of their respective owners.
 All third party content and adverts are copyright of their respective owners.
 Some graphics on our web sites are Copyright (C) 1997-2000 Hemera Technologies Inc., and used under license.
 All such pictures are provided for viewing purposes only and are not to be saved or downloaded.
 All such pictures of recognizable individuals are models and used for illustrative purposes only, and not meant to imply any association or endorsement of said individual with any product or service. |